linnovate/mean/README.md

   * [The AngularJs Views Folder](packages/articles/public/views) - Where we keep our CRUD views.

 ## Heroku Quick Deployment
-Before you start make sure you have the <a href="https://toolbelt.heroku.com/">Heroku toolbelt</a> installed and an accessible MongoDB instance - you can try <a href="http://www.mongohq.com/">MongoHQ</a> which has an easy setup).
+Before you start make sure you have the [Heroku toolbelt](<https://toolbelt.heroku.com/") installed and an accessible MongoDB instance - you can try [MongoHQ](http://www.mongohq.com/) which has an easy setup).

 Add the db string to the production env in server/config/env/production.js.

 ```